 - Exclusivity: None

-- AI narration: Accepted
+- AI narration: Accepted with disclosure

 - Production: Bring your own files

-- Strength: Direct relationship, no middleman, growing listener base
+- Strength: Direct relationship, no middleman, growing listener base via Google Search and YouTube integration

-Spotify (via distributors)
+Spotify (via Spotify for Authors or distributors)

 Key details:

-- Royalty: Varies by distributor (typically 50–70% of net)
+- Royalty: Varies by route (typically 50–70% of net to the author after platform and distributor fees)

 - Exclusivity: None

-- Production: Bring your own files via a distributor
+- Production: Bring your own files via a distributor or direct upload

 PublishDrive